HM Revenue and Customs (HMRC) launched their e-marketplace campaign on March 14th 2012…

 “This is surely aimed at people who are making a living out of eBay or any other online marketplace.
 In the normal run of things I would have thought that most people would have made their returns in the normal way, no doubt there will be people effectively dealing in the “black money markets” who will fall foul of HMRC.

-“If you are trading through an online shop I would advise submitting a voluntary disclosure to HMRC.
+“If you are trading through an online shop I would advise submitting a statement to HMRC.
 We have recently submitted the disclosure report for a client who was trading online, this amounted almost £400,000 in indirect and direct tax liability.”

 If you are an online trader and think that you may not have been paying the right amount of tax, now is the time to speak to a tax investigation professional who can sort out your tax affairs for you.

 KinsellaTax’s staff consist of ex-HM Inspector of Taxes and ex-HM Custom and Excise Officers.

 If you would like more information on HMRC’s e-marketplace campaign or would like to get your tax affairs up to date our team of tax professionals can help by calling 0800 471 4546 or click here to fill in an online form.